hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Chaos Warrior 4 6 6 4 4 1 6 2 9
-Weapons/Armour: The Chaos Warrior is armed with a dagger, an axe, sword or double-handed weapon, and a shield, the Chaos Warrior wears heavy armour, and a helmet.
+Weapons/Armor: The Chaos Warrior is armed with a dagger, an axe, sword or double-handed weapon, and a shield, the Chaos Warrior wears heavy armor, and a helmet.
 Mark of Chaos: The Chaos Warrior has a Mark of Chaos.
 Choose one Mark of Chaos found in the Skills & Abilities section.